 Today in India, girls and women are discriminated against and murdered, just because they are female.
 Girls are at risk of being killed, abandoned or trafficked and more girls and women have been discriminated against and killed in the past century than any other modern-day genocide.

 50 million girls are missing from India’s population, due to gendercide.
 Invisible Girl Project is a non-profit organisation that seeks to end the atrocity of gendercide in India.
-They raise global awareness concerning the loss of female lives in India, pursues justice, and assists in the rescue and care for girls.
+They raise global awareness concerning the loss of female lives in India, pursue justice, and assist in the rescue and care for girls.

 Find out more about their work here: Invisible Girls Project